 What are the prerequisites?

-Bachelor degrees appropriate to your master-level program and undergraduate grade point averages meeting the minimal requirement for each individual program.
+Bachelor degree appropriate to your master-level program and undergraduate grade point averages meeting the minimal requirement for each individual program.
 Prerequisites are determined on an individual basis, and in all cases are designed to assure your success in the program.

 How do I know which kind of application for admission I need to complete, and where do I apply?